 Microscopic algae remains, for example from diatoms, are identified in lake sediment cores to reconstruct past environmental changes; especially temperature, nutrients, or lake acidity.

 Drilling and analysis of ice cores take place in trenches cut into the ice sheet.
 In this way, the ice cores laboratories are kept cold and the amount of building materials is minimized.

 Climate modeling plays an important role in the INTIMATE project, adding to our understanding of the processes that governed past climate and the interpretation of palaeoclimate data.

 The polar planktonic foraminifer Neogloboquadrina pachyderma sinistral is abundant in the polar waters around Greenland and in the Arctic Ocean today, but was found as far south as 40°N during glacial periods.

 In the period June 2010 - June 2014, INTIMATE was a COST Action (ES0907).
 Most of the information found on this web page describes the activities of the INTIMATE COST Action, some of which will be continued beyond the COST phase.
 At the final meeting of the INTIMATE COST Action in June 2014, Dr. Christine Lane was elected chair of the post-COST INTIMATE project.
 You can find the new web site here.

 The objective of INTIMATE is to reconstruct past abrupt and extreme climate changes over the period 60,000 to 8000 years ago, by facilitating INTegration of Ice core, MArine, and TErrestrial palaeoclimate records and using the combined data in climate models to better understand the mechanisms and impact of change, thereby reducing the uncertainty of future prediction.

-The project is organized in 4 working groups:
+The COST Action was organized in 4 working groups: